panicmechanic/ZMD/Readme.md

 - get_player_effects and iterate_through_list seem to only
 	want to show the first element of each list on the GUI.
-- Put 2 new boxes with equipped items and effects iterated and displayed with \n
+    Put 2 new boxes with equipped items and effects iterated and displayed with \n.
 - Add estimated time length to major todo list below.
 - Figure out how to get fatal effect warning to display on panel2, line 535.
 - Finish lever object